intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/keras-support.md

 # **Keras Support**

 For __Python__ users, BigDL supports loading pre-defined Keras models.
-After loading a model, you can train, evaluate or tune a model on BigDL in a distributed manner.
+After loading a model, you can train, evaluate or tune this model on BigDL in a distributed manner.

 The Keras version we support and test is [__Keras 1.2.2__](https://faroit.github.io/keras-docs/1.2.2/) with TensorFlow backend.